The 15 Best Men’s Boots for Under $300 (Updated for 2023)

 My Dowler boots have a leather outsole, midsole, and insole, and when you’ve got all three layers of the sole made from leather it’s tremendously comfortable.
 The boot comes with a shank to further help stability and arch support, the leather is Italian calf, and I’m a big fan of the design: it’s a nice balance of dressy and casual, but it’s not as pointed at the toe as Thursday Boot Company or Parkhurst.

-The main downside is that it takes two or three months for the boots to arrive at your door because they are made-to-order.
+Very easy to wear business casual, the main downside is that it takes two or three months for the boots to arrive at your door because they are made-to-order.
 This keeps the price low because it saves on manufacturing, storage, and so on.
-But if you’re comfortable with the wait, you can save serious green with Beckett Simonon.
+If you’re comfortable with the wait, you can save serious green with Beckett Simonon.

 Who should buy Beckett Simonon’s Dowler Boots